-We consider it good practice to separately disclose cash outflows from payments to employees and cash outflows from payments to suppliers, although the amounts could be presented in aggregate.
+14 We consider it good practice to separately disclose cash outflows from payments to employees and cash outflows from payments to suppliers, although the amounts could be presented in aggregate.

-We consider it good practice to separately disclose cash flows arising from the acquisition and disposal of property, plant, and equipment and intangible assets.
-Presenting these cash flows separately provides users of the financial statements with a clearer linkage between the property, plant, and equipment and intangible asset movement schedules and cash flows arising from acquisition and disposal.
+15 We consider it good practice to separately disclose cash flows arising from acquiring and disposing of property, plant, and equipment and intangible assets.
+Presenting these cash flows separately provides users of the financial statements with a clearer link between the property, plant, and equipment and intangible asset movement schedules and cash flows arising from acquisition and disposal.

-MINISTRY OF PUBLIC ACCOUNTABILITY STATEMENT OF CASH FLOWS FOR THE YEAR ENDED 30 JUNE 2021 (CONTINUED)
+MINISTRY OF PUBLIC ACCOUNTABILITY STATEMENT OF CASH FLOWS FOR THE YEAR ENDED 30 JUNE 2023 (CONTINUED)

-Reconciliation of net surplus to net cash flow from operating activities16

-2020 \$000 2021 \$000 12,125 Net surplus 1,561 Add/(less) non-cash items 11,752 Depreciation and amortisation expense 19,201 (201) Net gains on derivative financial instruments (72) 212 Net foreign exchange losses/(gains) 20 11,763 Total non-cash items 19,149 Add/(less) items classified as investing or financing activities (390) Net (gains)/losses on disposal of property, plant, and equipment (485) (390) Total items classified as investing or financing activities (485) Add/(less) movements in statement of financial position items 319 (Increase)/Decrease in receivables 17 1,302 (15) (Increase)/Decrease in prepayments (20) 933 (Increase)/Decrease in inventories 115 (431) Increase/(Decrease) in payables and deferred revenue 18 (2,211) (592) Increase/(Decrease) in provisions (1,212) 225 Increase/(Decrease) in employee entitlements (2,603) 439 Total net movement in statement of financial position items (4,629) 23,937 Net cash flows from operating activities 15,596
+INTOF CASH FLOWS FOR THE TEAR ENDED SUSURE 2023 (CONT INOED) on of net surplus to net cash flow from operating activities16 2023 \$000 Net surplus 1,561 Add/(less) non-cash items Depreciation and amortisation expense 19,201 Net gains on derivative financial instruments (72) Net foreign exchange losses/(gains) 20 Total non-cash items 19,149 Add/(less) items classified as investing or financing activities Net (gains)/losses on disposal of property, plant, and equipment (485) Total items classified as investing or financing activities (485) Add/(less) movements in statement of financial position items (Increase)/Decrease in receivables 17 1,302 (Increase)/Decrease in prepayments (20) (Increase)/Decrease in inventories 115 Increase/(Decrease) in payables and deferred revenue 18 (2,211) Increase/(Decrease) in provisions (1,212) Increase/(Decrease) in employee entitlements (2,603) Total net movement in statement of financial position items (4,629) Net cash flows from operating activities 15,596 Net surplus Add/(less) non-cash items Depreciation and amortisation expense Net gains on derivative financial instruments Net foreign exchange losses/(gains) Total non-cash items Add/(less) items classified as investing or financing activities Net (gains)/losses on disposal of property, plant, and equipment Total items classified as investing or financing activities Add/(less) movements in statement of financial position items (Increase)/Decrease in receivables 17 (Increase)/Decrease in inventories Increase/(Decrease) in payables and deferred revenue 18 Increase/(Decrease) in provisions Increase/(Decrease) in employee entitlements Total net movement in statement of financial position items

 16 This reconciliation may be presented as part of the statement of cash flows or in the notes to the financial statements.

 17 Any receivables for the sale of property, plant, and equipment will need to be excluded when calculating this movement.

 18 Any payables for capital expenditure will need to be excluded when calculating this increase or decrease.

-Treasury Instructions 2018 3.5.21,4.4.4
+Treasury Instructions 2021 3.7.19,4.4.4

-MINISTRY OF PUBLIC ACCOUNTABILITY STATEMENT OF COMMITMENTS AS AT 30 JUNE 2021
+MINISTRY OF PUBLIC ACCOUNTABILITY STATEMENT OF COMMITMENTS AS AT 30 JUNE 2023